Six Great Ways to Give Your Skin a Spring Clean

 4. Double Cleanse

-When the weather’s warmer it’s a great idea to add an extra round of cleansing into your bedtime routine to ensure that the day’s dirt, pollution and sun protection doesn’t end up on your pillow or remain on your skin as an overnight irritant.
+When the weather’s warmer it is a great idea to add an extra round of cleansing into your pm routine to ensure that the day’s dirt, pollution and SPF does not end up on your pillow or remain on your skin as an overnight irritant.

 5. Put a Spotlight on Exfoliation